Non-applicability of “EF barriers”

 Over the past decade, some authors have focused on removing the symmetry condition of Yannakakis (1991).
 In particular, the claim in Fiorini et al. (2011; 2012) is that the traveling salesman and stable set polytopes in the spaces in their natural variables do not have polynomial-sized EFs, regardless of the symmetry condition of Yannakakis (1991).
 More recently, others (typified by Fiorini et al. (2015), in particular) have made the (implicit or explicit) absolute/unconditioned claim that there exists no abstraction of an NP-Complete COP in which the defining combinatorial configurations (such as “tours” in the case of the TSP for example) can be modeled by a polynomial-sized system of linear constraints.
-Refutations of these latter claims are given in the three “refutation papers” provided below, on this page.

 Diaby, M., M.H.
 Karwan, and L. Sun (2023).
-On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the “barriers.
+On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the “barriers.”

 Cited references